didiersmith/steve/chapters/the-particle-computer.md

 The voice pushed him onwards.
 Once PyTorch was running, Russell downloaded the code and weights for the state-of-the-art open-source Large Language Model.
 Guided by divine inspiration, he used a clever trick to increase the number of parameters by two orders of magnitude and fine-tuned the model on the vast amount of data in his home directory.

 As usual, the training - which should have taken years - was completed instantly.
 Russell was already used to this.
-He'd never be able to go back to a regular computer, where operations took time.
+He'd never be able to go back to a regular computer and wait for his operations to complete, again.

 He opened up a chat terminal.